githubschool/migarjo-test-repo/README.md

 If you have a question, or need assistance during class, **please create an issue and mention @migarjo**.

-## Give Us Feedback

-Please take a moment to complete the class survey at: null.

 ## Scripts for Adding Files

 - **Bash:** `for d in {1..6}; do touch file$d.md; git add file$d.md; git commit -m "adding file $d"; done`